The RV Thermostat is used to control your RV furnace and RV air conditioner.

 The rv thermostat is something that could save you money and is really very under-appreciated.
-Improvements that could make a big difference are things like timers and programs so that when you are gone the thermostat does the right thing.
+Improvements that could make a big difference are things like timers and programs so that when you are gone the thermostat does the right thing and keeps things turned off.
+But when you are in your RV it turns on the climate control.

 RV52.com has written a few articles on the Thermostat that you might find useful: